top of page

 Here is a more recent demonstration of the backfire effect perfectly illustrated at the 2022 NRA convention.

-A second cousin to the backfire effect is confirmation bias - the unconscious force that nudges us to seek out information that aligns with our existing belief system.
+A second cousin to the backfire effect is confirmation bias.
+This is the unconscious force that nudges us to seek out information that aligns with our existing belief system.
 Once we have formed a view, we embrace information that confirms that view and dismiss information to the contrary.
-We pick out the bits of data that confirm our prejudices because it makes us feel good to be “right.”
-When we want to be right badly enough, we become prisoners of inaccurate assumptions.

 confirmation bias